|

 livelihood depends on moving about unseen."

-At first sight the visitor was unremarkablemedium height,
+At first glance, his visitor was unremarkableof medium

-medium build, with dark eyes and a ready smileno different
+height and medium build, with dark eyes and a ready smileno

-from a thousand other men in Dol Amroth.
-But anyone who took the
+different from a thousand other men in Dol Amroth.
+But anyone

-trouble to look more closely, as Herzog was doing now, would see
+who took the trouble to look more closely, as Herzog was doing

-was not a smile at all and hid a heart that was not so much evil
+smile was not a smile at all, and hid a heart that was not so

-He is the perfect man for this job, thought Herzog.
-"I need
+He is the perfect man for this job, Herzog thought.
+"I

-someone removing from the castle and bringing here," he began.
+need you to remove someone from the castle and bring them here,"

 "I take it that this would be against the persons